 (5) Be always ready

-As the great Aikido master Kensho Furuya says in Kodo: Ancient Ways, "The warrior, like bamboo, is ever ready for action."
-In presentation or other professional activities too, through training and practice we can develop in our own way a state of being ever ready.
+As the Aikido master Kensho Furuya said in Kodo: Ancient Ways, "The warrior, like bamboo, is ever ready for action."
+In presentation or other professional activities, too, through training and practice we can develop in our own way a state of being ever ready.
 Through study and practice we can at least do our best to be ready for any situation.
+No matter how good we think we are today, the training and the spirit to improve remains with us always.

 (6) Find wisdom in emptiness